boxuk/hopskip/README.md

 The `showError` helper will now be executed when next is clicked on the first step.
 You can pass as many helpers as you like to each callback methods.

+## Error Handling

+If the YAML file is not correctly formatted, Hopskip will raise a `Hopskip::InvalidYAMLError` exception.

 ## We use Hopskip

 We use Hopskip in [FleetSuite](http://www.boxuk.com/fleetsuite/), a business management system offering a set of collaborative project management tools to optimise processes.